 He has taken part in international music festivals, including the Lockenhaus Festival, the Young Artist's Festival in Davos, the Spannungen Heimbach Festival, and Prussia Cove, playing alongside artists such as Gidon Kremer, Lisa Batiashvili, Christian tetzlaff, and Menachem Pressler.
 He was also a member of the Denmark-based Zapolsky String Quartet and the Waldstein Ensemble Wien, performing in many of Europe’s major concert halls, including the Vienna Musikverein, the Concertgebouw in Amsterdam, and London's Wigmore Hall.

 As a founding member of the Israeli Chamber Project he has collaborated with many of Israel's most celebrated composers and explored innovative cross-disciplinary projects in Germany, among them with the dance company Sasha Waltz & Guests.

-Guy is a frequent guest leader with many of Europe's leading chamber orchestras, including the Camerata Salzburg, the Deutsche Kammerphilharmonie Bremen, Camerata Nordica, or Camerata Bern.
-His Debut solo CD, Monodialogue,was released in 2016 to great critical acclaim.
+Guy is a frequent guest leader with many of Europe's leading symphony and chamber orchestras, including the Berlin, Stuttgart, and Hamburg radio orchestras, the Deutsche Kammerphilharmonie Bremen, Camerata Salzburg, and Camerata Bern.
+His Debut solo CD, Monodialogue, was released in 2016 to great critical acclaim.